sebastienroy/shutter_meta_tester/README.md

 The [wheel](design/Wheel.png) is designed using FreeCad 0.20.2 and built using 3D printing.
 It has a central hub, 6 spokes and a rim made of 6 parts.
 Each part of the rim has 2 open windows.
 11 of the windows are completely masked.
-The last one has an opening in it that simulated the camera shutters.
+The last one has an opening in it that simulates the camera shutters.
 In order to simulate a shutter speed of 1/1000th of a second, the distance between the two sides of the window shall be 3mm.

 ![simulated shutter](design/ShutterMask.png)